qzhao19/VGG16-Net-Using-Tensorflow/README.md

 # Usages

 First, I strongly recommend to take a look at the entire code of this repository.
-In fact, even Tensorflow and Keras allow us to import and download the MNIST dataset directly from their API.
+In fact, we need to download the 17 flowers dataset directly from [here](http://www.robots.ox.ac.uk/~vgg/data/flowers/17/).
 Therefore, I will start with the following two lines to import tensorflow and MNIST dataset under the Tensorflow API.
 A local training job can be run with the following command:

     python train.py \
 		--valid_steps = 11 \